 - Provision of a model for good practice

-All shortlisted entrants will be notified in October 2018 and will be invited to attend the Ophthalmology Honours presentation in early 2019.
+All shortlisted entrants will be notified in October 2018 and will be invited to attend the Ophthalmology Honours presentation on 7th March 2019.

 Not enough recognition is given to those delivering excellent ophthalmology care.
 Having initiatives recognised by the expert panel is a way of highlighting the outstanding work being carried out and the efforts being made to advance patient care and improve the patient experience at your centre.